 The cloud is the buzzword revolutionizing software and IT infrastructure the world over.
 Companies globally are leveraging the cutting edge benefit of the cloud to get what works best for their IT network, software & Apps.
-Cloud instance cost is computed as OPEX and purchase of a unit of a server as CAPEX.
-Let me try and analyze the cost-benefit of cloud-based technology beyond CAPEX Vs OPEX and look at other financial cost benefits.
+Cloud computing service cost is computed as OPEX and the purchase of a unit of a server as CAPEX.
+Let us try and analyze the cost-benefit of cloud-based technology beyond CAPEX Vs OPEX and look at other financial cost benefits.

-- Cost-benefit calculation: A piece of equipment purchased, can serve its intended purpose for up to 36 months before it is made obsolete.
-If you consider only this for an ROI calculation, the cost of running an instance of Azure/Amazon 24 X7 is much expensive than purchasing a single unit of the server with a similar configuration.
+A piece of equipment purchased, can serve its intended purpose for up to 36 months before it is made obsolete.
+If you consider only this for an ROI calculation, the cost of running an instance of Azure/Amazon 24 X7 is much more expensive than purchasing a single unit of the server with a similar configuration.
 For organizations heavily dependent on IT, the calculation is flawed.
 The indirect (network and storage infrastructure and IT operations to manage the general infrastructure) and direct cost (Power, floor space, etc of running a server is completely ignored in this calculation.
-When all this cost is added, the overall cost of renting cloud space works cheaper than purchasing a server.
+When all these costs is added, the overall cost of renting cloud space works cheaper than purchasing a server.
 A cloud instance purchase considered as OPEX is much cheaper than a CAPEX on a server purchase.